New Approaches Benchmark Oxygen Snowmobile Helmet…

 Adjustable Air Vents

 Another feature worth testing are the integrated vents on both sides that control airflow from the outside.
-Once again, how you set them will depend on depend on conditions variables and visor heat setting.
+Once again, how you set them will depend on conditions, variables and visor heat setting.

 I’ve always found successful anti-fogging to be a constant balancing act.
 It has to take into account all the variables mentioned previously.
-I think most riders who take the time to familiarize themselves with the Oxygen helmet’s anti-fogging features in various conditions will be pleased with the results.
+I think most riders who take the time to familiarize themselves with the Oxygen helmet’s anti-fogging features in various conditions will be pleased with the results, as I am.